-Contemporary literature, literary theory, Asian American studies, narrative theory, gender studies, Marxism
+Contemporary literature, literary theory, Asian American studies, narrative theory, gender, class

-The relationship of narrative forms to race, gender, and class/capitalism; cognitive cultural studies; studies of affect (particularly anger and empathy); postmodern literature and what comes "after" postmodernism.
+The relationship of narrative forms to race, gender, and class/capitalism; cognitive cultural studies; studies of affect (particularly anger and empathy) in late capitalism; postmodern literature and what comes "after" postmodernism.